The Micro Maxi Deluxe is a quality, near-legendary, scooter that dominates two different niches in the scooter market.

 Ease of transport: Once folded, the scooter is light and easily carried by a child or stowed away in your car trunk.

-Only you will know your child and can make this call.
-If you are considering a 2-wheel scooter, then we recommend the Micro Sprite (reviewed here).
+Only you will know your child and make this call.
+If considering a 2-wheel scooter, then we strongly recommend the Micro Sprite (reviewed here).

-(Want to see more options?
-See our round-up of the best kids’ scooters.)
+(For further options, see our round-up of the best kids’ scooters.)